PERSONAL PROPERTY

 When and where does a taxpayer file a rendition?

 Taxable personal property must be listed with the county appraiser on or before March 15th of each year in the county where the property has its tax situs.
 When March 15th falls on a day other than a regular business day, the rendition can be filed on the next following business day.
 Oil and gas renditions must be filed on or before April 1st of each year.
 The county appraiser may grant the taxpayer an extension to file if the taxpayer submits a request in writing to the appraiser on or before the March 15th or April 1st filing deadline, stating just and adequate reasons for the extension.
+If a person has filed an initial statement listing property with the county appraiser pursuant to this section, no subsequent annual statement shall be required to be filed with the county appraiser regarding such property unless there is a change to report relating to the property previously listed or the statement.
 [K.S.A.
 79-1422, 79-1457, K.S.A.
 79-306, 79-332a, 60-206(e)]

 As a general rule, all tangible personal property is listed in the taxing district where the property is located on the first day of January, except for: